ropensci/mcbette/paper.md

 to select that model that is closest to the process that underlied the DNA alignment and species tree.

+Unlike other methods, ``mcbette`` can be both be installed and run from an R script, allowing one to run many analyses using different models, examine the results directly from R and integrate ``mcbette`` into an existing R pipeline.

 # Getting started

 ``mcbette`` is aimed to be used by anyone interested in phylogenetics